maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Inputs ###

-* (Parser can do this)  Add support for coordinates, so students can type in (x,y).
-This should be converted internally to a list.
 * Add new input types
  1. DragMath (actually, probably use JavaScript from NUMBAS instead here, or the MathDox editor).
  2. Sliders - do this via JSXGraph.